voxpupuli/puppet-kafka/README.md

 ### Beginning with Kafka

-To successfully install Kafka using this module you need to have Apache Zookeeper already running at localhost:2181.
-You can specify another Zookeeper host:port configuration using the config hash of the kafka:broker class.
+To successfully install Kafka using this module you need to have Apache ZooKeeper already running at localhost:2181.
+You can specify another ZooKeeper host:port configuration using the config hash of the kafka:broker class.

 The default configuration installs Kafka 0.11.0.1 binaries with Scala 2.11